The best laptops for writers: the perfect platform to pen your masterpiece

 How to choose the best laptop for writing

-We think the options above are some of the best laptops for writing available now, but the right one for you will depend on your budget and needs.
+We've whittled the options above down to the six best laptops for writing available right now, but the right one for you will depend on your budget and needs.
 Setting a budget is important in light of the increased cost of living, so we’ve included laptops at a variety of price points to cover all bases to help you choose the right model for you.

-An Apple MacBook Air (M1, 2020) offers a nice balance of stylish design, decent performance and a very reasonable price if you get it on sale.
-However, an even more reasonably-priced Acer model like the Aspire 5 or Chromebook 315 might give you everything you need.
+Sure the Apple MacBook Air (M2) is a wonderful laptop that is more than capable than offering the best writing experience around.
+But the far more reasonably-priced Acer Aspire 5 or Chromebook 315 might give you everything you need.
 Thinking about which value-adding features you’ll actually use is key, too.
 For example, a touch screen is nice to have, but if you’re unlikely to make use of it, it’s not worth the extra investment.

 How we tested the best laptops for writers